 Ultimately, it’s the ingredients you choose that play the biggest role.
 You can change the temperature setting or mixing speed on a piece of equipment, but if an ingredient is sub-par and doesn’t perform well, it won’t matter how good your equipment or production methods are.

 When working with alternative ingredients to high cost dairy, you’ll not only want to ensure they’re easy to work with in your facility without having to make capital investments in new equipment, you’ll also want to ensure the final results appeal to consumers.
 This means finding the perfect combination of creamy mouthfeel, exceptional flavor, improved nutrition and a clean label — all at a price point they can afford.

-Many food manufacturers that produce soups, sauces, dips, cheese-filled pastries, dressings and other products containing dairy have found Grande Bravo® functional whey protein to be a cost-effective, all-natural ingredient that delivers each of those desired qualities.
+Many food manufacturers that produce soups, sauces, dips, cream-filled pastries, dressings and other products containing dairy have found Grande Bravo® functional whey protein to be a cost-effective, all-natural ingredient that delivers each of those desired qualities.
 Its superior water-holding capabilities means it is easily hydrated and can withstand the abuse of most processing environments.
 And because it is heat and acid stable, as well as freeze-thaw stable, it has a long shelf-life and won’t break down like many other alternative ingredients.